Author: Douglas Niles

 For all my complaints about the villains, this plot is probably the strongest that Niles has written yet for one simple reason: at long last, the heroes actually feel like they have agency.
 There are no gods sending them dozens of vague ominous portents, leading them by the nose from place to place, or constantly intervening to rescue them from danger.
 Instead they come up with a plan and execute it themselves, which is just so extraordinarily refreshing after his last seven books of divinely-driven bollocks.
 It still has the distracting whiff of contrivance about it, though, where characters will know things they can’t possibly know because it keeps the plot simpler.
 For instance, there’s how all the humans and elves instinctively believe that the king’s kidnapping and the giant elf-eating monster are somehow related, even though there’s not the slightest shred of in-story evidence to suggest that — only the author’s need to get the humans and elves to cooperate.
 Or how Deirdre sees a giant squid in her mirror and magically knows that it’s actually the polymorphed form of the guy she slept with in the last book.
 Or how the humans effortlessly find the sea monster city on the dark floor of a trackless ocean without a guide or map.
 Those sorts of things.
 Still, even if the story is shaky, I’m willing to cut it a little slack for the relative lack of meddling gods compared to his other works.

-My suspension of disbelief was mightily stretched at the end, when a single Viking longship’s worth of humans invades an entire underwater city of nine-foot-tall regenerating killer trolls and escapes in one piece.
+My suspension of disbelief was mightily stretched at the end, when a single Viking longship’s worth of humans invades an underwater city of nine-foot-tall regenerating killer trolls and escapes in one piece.
 The trolls are individually tough opponents, but in crowds they devolve into just more mooks for the battle scenes, unable to penetrate the heroes’ plot armour.
 No such protection is afforded to the human crew of the boat, though.
 We’re never given exact numbers for how many there are, so there’s always just enough of these faceless spear-carriers on hand to die dramatically.
 The named characters don’t mourn or even mention their deaths, which gives the unfortunate impression that the protagonists are the only people in the world who matter — and makes them look like heartless jerks in the process.

 The setting is unexpectedly interesting, going further afield than the other Moonshae books.
 We see the mysterious elven isle of Evermeet for the first time; it won’t make another appearance in the novels for about six years.
 And the undersea exploration bits are a welcome change from the usual forests and dungeons, even if the author doesn’t pay much attention to details like light and pressure.

-This book has a running theme of elves being racist, where they keep getting upset at the humans’ presence in their protected sanctuaries and then the humans have to overcome their good-natured racism with honesty and openness.
+This book has a running theme of elves being racist, where they keep getting upset at the humans’ presence in their protected sanctuaries and then the humans overcome their good-natured racism with honesty and openness.
 It doesn’t work on a couple of levels.
 It feels too easily dispelled, for one — if someone’s spent centuries in a cultural bubble absorbing prejudiced attitudes, that shouldn’t get swept away in the course of the first week in which they interact with humans.
 Characters doing a complete 180-degree turn on their racist attitudes in the course of a couple of scenes is the stuff of television after-school specials; complex characters should have complex problems.
 And furthermore, the elves’ racism actually has a really good foundation: they point out how the aggressive, expansionist humans are outbreeding them and wearing their species down by sheer attrition.
 The elves need their hidden sanctuaries like Synnoria and Evermeet just to survive in the long run, so their unease about letting humans in is actually quite sensible.

 Thus far, nobody but Elaine Cunningham can write elves well.
 All the elves in The Coral Kingdom are perfect and good and beautiful, living in harmony in their graceful crystal-spired cities until some outside force shows up to cause problems.
 They’re just a straightforward utopia, lacking any of the complications or texture that a real society has.